Organizing a Skillshare is fun and easy, since everyone really has something to teach, and something to learn.

 Step Two: Develop class ideas and teacher suggestions.
 Here's a sampling from the first Brooklyn Skillshare: "Creating sustainable alternatives to plastic bags using re-purposed materials"; "Bicycle Mechanics 101"; "How to brew kombucha"; "Screenprinting basics & DIY techniques"; "Taking care of yourself with massage basics"; and "Make Your Own Butter and Ricotta!"

 We know that Brooklyn is in endless supply of artistry and talent, and since we all have something to teach and to learn from each other.
-We believe that education is a right, not a commodity – and hope this project will grown and foster a reciprocal community in Brooklyn, as we hope to continue holding Skillshares throughout the year, funding permitting.
+We believe that education is a right, not a commodity – and hope this project will foster a reciprocal community in Brooklyn, as we hope to continue holding Skillshares throughout the year, funding permitting.